Ellpeck/TinyLifeExampleMod/README.md

-# TinyLifeExampleMod
+# Tiny Life Example Mod
 An example mod for my game Tiny Life.
 Fork this repository if you make a mod so people can easily find it!

-# Installing Mods
+# Installing mods
 Installing a mod is pretty simple:
 - Find the `Tiny Life` folder in your local app data (On Windows, just type `%localappdata%` into your search)
 - Find the `Mods` folder in there